MicrocontrollersDev/Alternatives/SkyblockExtras.md

 <img src="https://i.imgur.com/cnifv8U.png" width="350px;"/>

 - **Nearby Burrow Particles** - Addon to Waypoints and is a straightforward feature.
+- **Mythos Trackers**: Many skyblock mods have some sort of item/drop trackers.
 - **Display Mythos Loot** - Loot trackers are a common occurence to be found in Skyblock mods.
 - **Larger Heads** - Originally made to mimic newer Minecraft version behavior.
 - **Big Items** - Originally showcased in Powns' PvP Essential mod a few years ago.